Migraine Stories: Real Experiences From People Living With Migraine

 That is pretty much my benchmark treatment on the rare occasions when migraine strikes.
 I just need sleep immediately.
 I have never woken up from a migraine sleep with any discomfort, so I guess it works for me.

 Migraine stories are often frightening.
-Here's a scary recollection from Guy, who suffers from migraines when he's under stress.
+Here's a scary recollection from Guy, who suffers from migraine attacks when he's under stress.

 Cluster Migraines During My SATs